Pac-Pix: Gameplay

 The game is split up into levels (referred to as "pages"), which are part of multiple "chapters"; all pages in a single chapter must be completed in one sitting.
 Each page has a time limit, and a limited amount of usable Pac-Men.
-The general objective is to eat all of the ghosts on-screen with minimal Pac-Men used as fast as possible.
+The general objective is to eat all of the ghosts on-screen with minimal Pac-Men used as fast as possible, with each page's ghosts arriving in two waves.
 Various different types of ghosts appear, such as the blue ghosts being able to move quickly as the Pac-Men approach, the yellow ghosts spilling colored ink; preventing the player from drawing on top of the ink, the white ghosts being able to quickly move across the screen, and orange ghosts that need to be eaten in an order marked on their bodies.
 Each page features various gimmicks that require the player to perform certain gestures, such as popping bubbles, activating buttons to unlock gates and light candles, mirrors that make arrows bounce to another direction and walls that make Pac-Men bounce off to the other direction.
-There is a "safe tunnel" located at the top of every page, which allows Pac-Men to travel safely across the top of the screen, additionally eating ghosts and the bonus fruits/items that appear.
+There is a "safe tunnel" located at the top of every page (except boss battle pages), which allows Pac-Men to travel safely across the top of the screen, additionally eating ghosts and the bonus fruits/items that appear.
 The player fails the chapter if they run out of Pac-Men or time on a page and must start it over from the beginning.
 The game features 12 chapters containing 5 pages.
 Some chapters feature a sixth page, where a boss fight occurs.
 When a page is completed. the amount of remaining time and remaining Pac-Men is tallied up for a bonus score.
 A score rank is given depending on how much the player has scored at the end of a chapter.
 An extra "second book", featuring faster moving ghosts and alternative ghost placements is unlocked after finishing the game, which also contains 12 chapters.